datumorphism/datumorphism.github.io/_wiki/statistical-hypothesis-testing/type-1-error-and-type-2-error.md

 	</header>
 	<div class="card-content is-hidden">
 		<div class="content">
 			For cancer screening, we definitely don't want to miss out some real cancer samples.
-If we are using "the sample is a cancer sample" as $H_0$, we would like to reduce type I errors.
-However, if we are using "the sample is not a cancer sample" as $H_0$, we would like to reduce type II errors.
+If we are using "the sample is a cancer sample" as a hypothesis, we would like to reduce type I errors.
+However, if we are using "the sample is not a cancer sample" as a hypothesis, we would like to reduce type II errors.
+In fact, null hypothesis should be the statement "the sample is not a cancer sample".
 		</div>
 	</div>
 </div>